Manu88x/jwt/README.md

 * Implement email notifications for job applications and payments.
 * Add support for file uploads (e.g., resumes).
 * Integrate with a payment gateway like M-Pesa for seamless payments.
-* Implement user roles and permissions for better access control.

 ### License